-Learning Objectives Minimum of three) Proposed Activities (Typically no more than five activities per learning objective)
+Learning Objectives (Minimum of three) Proposed Activities (Typically no more than five activities per learning objective)

-Student's Goals for the Internship: The student should identify one to three professional goals explaining when she wants to gain from the internship experience. nat Site Justification: The student is required to provide a short paragraph about how an internship at this sir will assist with attaining his/her career goals and will be a learning experience that enhances the academic program.
+Student's Goals for the Internship: The student should identify one to s/he wants to gain from the internship experience. three professional goals explaining what Site Justification: The student is required to provide a short paragraph assist with attaining his/her career goals and will be a learning program.